 Night scuba diving experience the thrill

-“Sink beneath the surface.
+Night scuba diving “Sink beneath the surface.
 Descend into darkness.
-The ambient light filters through the water and illuminates the descend line, although where it ends, I cannot see.
+The ambient light filters through the water and illuminates the descending line, although I cannot see where it ends.

-Like the depths of a forest, the reef too changes come night fall.
+Like the depths of a forest, the reef also changes come nightfall.

-The brightly coloured fish that populate it during the day, that shimmer and dance in the sunlight, disappear.
+The brightly coloured fish that populate it during the day shimmering and dancing in the sunlight, disappear.

-As we begin to descend, the giant trevallies appear in packs, they dart through the water chasing our torch lights, hoping to catch a meal.
+As we begin to descend, the giant trevallies appear in packs, and they dart through the water, chasing our torch lights, hoping to catch a meal.

 As we move our way through the reefs, they follow us, searching, hunting.

-My torch light falls over an unsuspecting fish that has dared to stay out after dark and before I can blink the trevallies have taken him, they move quick.
+My torchlight falls over an unsuspecting fish that has dared to stay out after dark, and before I can blink the trevallies that have taken him, they move quick.

-Out of the darkness I see the luminous green circles reflecting my torch light back at me.
+Out of the darkness, I see the luminous green circles reflecting my torchlight at me.
 They grow closer.

-As they move towards me the shape of their owner comes into light, his stream-line body elegantly glides past me.
-The grey reef shark.
+As they move towards me, the shape of their owner comes into the light.
+His streamlined body elegantly glides past me — the grey reef shark.

-What a wondrous and amazing thing it is to swim alongside these beautiful creatures, to observe what some can only dream…
+It is wondrous to swim alongside these beautiful creatures and observe what some can only dream…

 My torch scans the corals, searching for the other little critters that activate in the darkness, the small red eyes of crustaceans.